Hans Morgenthau: Realism and Politics Among Nations (1948)

 Morgenthau argued in Politics Among Nations that skillful diplomacy drawing on these principles could lead to stability via the balance of power.
 He wrote that "the balance of power and policies aiming at its preservation are not only inevitable, but an essential stabilizing factor in a society of sovereign nations."
 (For further discussion, see section on Criticism, below.)

 In practice, however, countries "actively engaged in the struggle for power must actually aim not at a balance -- that is, equality -- of power, but at superiority of power in their own behalf," Morgenthau wrote.
 The reason is partly that the relative strength of countries can be difficult to calculate, since key elements of national power, such as "the quality of government," are elusive and frequently change.
 Because "no nation can foresee how large its miscalculations will turn out to be, all nations must ultimately seek the maximum of power obtainable under the circumstances.
 Only thus can they hope to attain the maximum margin of safety commensurate with the maximum of errors they might commit."

 Center for the Study of American Foreign and Military Policy

 In the 1950s, Morgenthau directed the University of Chicago’s Center for the Study of American Foreign and Military Policy.
-Among other things, he sought to rebuild the American government’s resources on “China Studies,” after many experts on China and Sino-American relations had been publicly discredited during the Second Red Scare.
+Among other things, he sought to rebuild the center’s resources on “China Studies,” after many experts on the country had been publicly discredited during the Second Red Scare.
 Morgenthau approached Chinese immigrant and political scientist Tsou Tang to explore the Sino-American relationship using both American and Chinese materials.
 Morgenthau trusted Tsou, having served on Tsou's committees for his master's and PhD theses.
 Tsou's 1963 book, America’s Failure in China, 1941-50, drew upon his research at the center.